MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

   <img src="/assets/images/modelsfromscratch/pe.png" style="width:60%;" />
 </div>

-Additive positional encoding will add that to the inputs -- or to the token vector embeddings that have been looked up from the original token ids.
+Additive positional encoding will add that to the inputs token vector embeddings that have been looked up from the original token ids.

 Rotational, relative positional encoding will use them to rotate each two consecutive elements of an attention heads `query` and `key` components separately before computing the attention weights.
-In this way, the `Q K^T` computation will form relative differences in position, rather than adding fixed positions (see Hugging face post).
+In this way, the `Q K^T` computation will form relative differences in position, rather than adding fixed positions (see [Hugging face post](https://huggingface.co/blog/designing-positional-encoding)).

 ## Implementation Issue
-The way I implemented multi headed attention + RoPE was to setup `Q` and `K` projection matrices
+The way I implemented multi-headed attention + RoPE was to setup `Q` and `K` projection matrices
 ```
         self.Q = nn.Linear(model_dim, model_dim)
         self.K = nn.Linear(model_dim, model_dim)